Flexible Serviced Offices & Desk Space

 Office Buildings in the Docklands

 One of the area's most important business clusters is the financial services sector based at Canary Wharf, which is the largest employment centre in the Docklands.
 Canary Wharf was built on the site of the West India Docks, which operated from 1802 until 1980.
-Many of the UK's tallest office buildings are concentrated within this area, which is the capital's second major financial and business centre along with the City.
+Many of the UK's tallest office buildings are concentrated in this area, which is the capital's second major financial and business centre, along with the City.

 One Canada Square is the tallest of the skyscrapers in the vicinity.
 HSBC, Barclays, Citibank, RBC, and many other firms have offices in the area.
 Herons Quay also has a cluster of office towers.